Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Discussion

 The oldest clusters, which also have the largest stellar masses, only survive such long timescales if they are gravitationally bound.
-It is expected that these clusters will continue to shed mass through 2-body interactions as they evolve to the present day.
-Simulations predict up to an order of magnitude loss in stellar mass \citep[e.g.][]{Pfeffer2024}, representing a trajectory in the age-mass plane that could naturally evolve the oldest Relic clusters to the present-day GC population.
-Given their high masses, it is therefore logical to speculate that the GCs in the Relic will survive evaporation driven by 2-body relaxation for the age of the universe.
+It is expected that these clusters will continue to shed mass through two-body interactions as they evolve to the present day.
+Simulations predict up to an order-of-magnitude loss in stellar mass \citep[e.g.][]{Pfeffer2024}, representing a trajectory in the age-mass plane that could naturally evolve the oldest Relic clusters to the present-day GC population.
+Given their high masses, it is therefore logical to speculate that the GCs in the Relic will survive evaporation driven by two-body relaxation for the age of the Universe.
 The \citet{Pfeffer2024} simulations presented in Figure~\ref{fig:age_mass} also nicely demonstrate how we are only seeing the `tip of the iceberg', with the bulk of cluster population well below our detection limit.